JSON Formatter

 Will formatting change the JSON data?

-No. Formatting only changes whitespace (indentation and line breaks).
+No. JSON formatter only changes whitespace such as indentation and line breaks.
 The data, key order, and values are preserved exactly as entered.

 What if my JSON has a syntax error?